Phylis555/final-project-with-backend--1-/frameworks/Mobile/README.md

 # Instant-Giving - Donation App

 Instant-Giving is a mobile application developed with React Native and Expo that allows users to donate products and cash to various activities and causes.
-This